 We initiated the move into our new campus facility in Livermore in 2004.
 In 2005 we anticipate completing the bring-up of our new manufacturing facility in Livermore and the transition of our manufacturing operations from our existing facility to our new facility.
-The costs of starting up our new manufacturing facility, including capital costs such as equipment and fixed costs such as rent, and transition costs, including any close down of our existing manufacturing facilities, are substantial.
-We might not be able to shift from our production facility where the majority of our products are currently manufactured to the new production facility efficiently or effectively.
-Our current transition plan will require us to have both our existing and new manufacturing facilities operational through our third fiscal quarter of 2005.
+The costs of starting up our new manufacturing facility, including capital costs such as equipment and fixed costs such as rent, and transition costs, including personnel and material expenses required for the new site ramp and qualification, redundancy costs of maintaining two production sites in parallel, and any close down of our existing manufacturing facilities, are substantial.
+We might not be able to shift from our production facility where the majority of our products are currently manufacturing facilities operational through 2005.
 This will cause us to incur significant costs due to redundancy of infrastructure at both sites.
 Furthermore, the qualification of the new manufacturing facility will require us to use materials and build product and product components that will not be sold to our customers, causing higher than normal material spending.
 The transition might also lead to manufacturing interruptions, which could mean delayed deliveries or lost sales.
 Some or all of our customers could require a full qualification of our new facility.
 Any qualification process could take longer than we anticipate.
 Any difficulties with the transition or with bringing the new manufacturing facility to full capacity and volume production could increase our costs, disrupt our production process and cause delays in product delivery and lost sales, which would harm our operating results.